-The values listed below have been established in accordance with the European Credit Transfer and Accumulation System (ECTS) in which one credit point corresponds with approximately 28 hours of work.
+The values listed in the Overview Creditpoints have been established in accordance with the European Credit Transfer and Accumulation System (ECTS) in which one credit point corresponds with approximately 28 hours of work.

 A minimum of 15 credit points is required to obtain the HRSMC certificate.
 Remarks:

 · Every PhD needs to follow at least one HRSMC course and one HRSMC school for the HRSMC certificate.
 If there is no HRSMC school or course available supporting the aspects of the PhD research, an external course or school can be chosen instead (but for 95% of the PhD student this is not necessary).
 It is not allowed to follow both an external school and course.
 The other items are optional: for the certificate it is not ‘a must’ to do a course on didactics or a research in another laboratory, but when this is done a maximum of 6 ECTS can be given for this activity.
 PhD students who have followed the HRSMC Class of Excellence can use the credit points of the school followed during their master, only if they haven’t received points for this on their master diploma.
 As a proof they have to send the chair of the educational committee their master grade list.

 · The Han-sur-Lesse Winter school ‘Theoretical Chemistry & Spectroscopy’ is not organized by the HRSMC, but many HRSMC staff members are involved.
 Therefore, this course is considered as a HRSMC school for the HRSMC certificate.